-IV.
 Over draws are not permitted.
 Please ensure you have sufficient funds in your account, and answers in advance to any questions you have, so that your office runs smoothly.
-Any amount expended in excess of your allocation is a debt owed to the state.
+Any amount expended in excess of your S&S allocation is a debt owed to the state recovered from your district interim allowance added to your state paycheck.